the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Stimulus.rst

 .. hint ::

     The spatial pattern will be centered around the focal points.

-Finally, after clicking on **Save New Stimulus Surface** button to create the new stimulus entity, you can visualize the evolution of the spatiotemporal pattern.
+Finally, click on **Save New Stimulus Surface** button to create the new stimulus entity; but do not forget to give it a meaningful name (left column *Display name* input field).

 .. |play_icon| image:: icons/play_icon.png

+Regardless if the current Stimulus entity is stored or not yet, you can visualize the evolution of the spatio-temporal pattern.
 Click on the |play_icon| button to launch the animation.

 .. figure:: screenshots/stimulus_surface_play.jpg